 Native Americans opened their own museums, and older museums of natural history, history, and art questioned the moral underpinnings of their collections, many of them stolen and sacred to people of other cultures.
 In 1990, the Native American Graves Protection and Repatriation Act established the right of tribes to ask for the return of museum objects.
 At the same time, residents of reservations reinvested in learning, preserving, and reviving native arts and languages.

 But the 1990s also pushed the nation into “culture wars.”
 Conservatives reacted to the liberal advances of earlier decades, debating issues of race, homosexuality, abortion, gun control, and censorship.
 These debates played out in the media and politics, characterized by conservative Pat Buchanan as a war for the “soul of America.”
-At its core, the culture wars revisited long-held American debates about the role of government in controlling and legislating perceived immoral activities within the nation.
+At their core, the culture wars revisited long-held American debates about the role of government in controlling and legislating perceived immoral activities within the nation.

 The AIDS pandemic, first identified in the U.S. in 1981, quickly became a polarizing political issue.
 Fear and ignorance stigmatized those with the deadly disease.
 Gay activists fought for government action, and for education to prevent the spread of the disease, but the Federal response lagged for years because of the association of the disease with the gay community.
 By the end of the 1980s, federal funding for research brought advances in treatment that began to save lives.